GrantEdwards/Python-curses-and-terminfo/Readme.md

  * `demo-broken.py` is a naive attempt that doesn't work due due to the independent buffering done by libc and Python.

- * `demo-pyoutput` is a working demonstration that show doing all output via native Python calls.
+ * `demo-pyoutput` is a working demon that does all output via native Python calls.

- * `demo-flush.py` is a working demo showing the use of both Python and libc output with flush() and fflush() calls.
+ * `demo-flush.py` is a working demo that uses both Python and libc output with flush() and fflush() calls.

  * `demo-libcoutput.py` is a working demo showing Python stdout data